Schwerer Panzerspähwagen: Sd. Kfz. 231 family

 This was an eight-wheeler with an increased height superstructure armed with a single 7.92 mm MG 34 machine gun.
 It was a dedicated radio vehicle with the bedstead frame aerial.
 The official name was Panzerfunkwagen Sd.
 Kfz.
 263 (8-rad).

 Sd.Kfz.
 234 family

 The Sd.Kfz.
 234 series were completely new designs, of a similar size and appearance to the Sd.Kfz.
 231 family that they replaced.
 They were powered by a Tatra diesel.
-The most obvious external difference is the single-piece mudguards compared to the two-piece mudguards on the 232 series.
+One external difference is the single-piece mudguards compared to the two-piece mudguards on the 232 series.